In his job as a lead web developer for the U.S. Mint, Nathan Wallace makes a point of listening closely to his clients and colleagues.

-“Sometimes, what they need is not what they’re asking for,” said Wallace, a graduate of the Georgetown University Master’s in Technology Management program.
+“Sometimes, what they need is not what they’re asking for,” said Wallace, a graduate of the Georgetown University Master’s in Information Technology (IT) Management program.
 “Really, just listening for what they need is sometimes more important.”

 For Wallace, that means not just listening, but learning to empathize and make the customer’s needs your own.
 It requires a special awareness and the kind of communication skills not typically taught in technology classes.
 And, increasingly, it’s what employers are looking for in new college graduates, particularly those in the STEM fields.